-A few months ago Beautycounter launched a new full-coverage foundation, Skin Twin, and I am obsessed.
-And now, they just launched a concealer to go with it.
+Beautycounter launched a new full-coverage foundation last year, Skin Twin, and I am obsessed.
+And then, they launched a concealer to go with it.
 Just like the foundation, the concealer comes in 13 shades and the formula has been reworked — and it’s a LOT better.
 (And that’s coming from someone who really loved the previous concealer.
 I used it for years.)

 Beautycounter Skin Twin Creamy Concealer Review

 Like I said, I really loved the Touch Up Concealer Pen for the last few years.
 I used it for dark under eye circles, any skin spots and the occasional breakout.
 (Thankfully my skincare routine has made my concealer needs pretty minimal!!)
 But, the pen did have it’s drawbacks, including how difficult it was to dispense the first time you used it (you had to click it like 50 times, no joke) and many felt like it didn’t provide enough coverage.
 Those issues have been addressed with the new concealer formula and packaging.
 Here’s what’s changed.